 A brief is a starting point.
 The foundation of a successful project.
 It is a document with specific information about vital details for the creation of the designer.

-It is the foundation of our work to our client and more important than ever.
+It is the foundation of our work for our clients and more important than ever.

-This article is written by a designer based on the design’s perspectives to ensure that the brief will be beneficial to the client and the designer.
+This article is written by a designer based on the designer’s perspectives to ensure that the brief will be beneficial to the client and the designer.